 Cross-sector support

-Our recipients are represented from across the sector including, social services, health, education and research, environment and animal welfare, arts, culture and recreation, and international development.
-Leaders in the sector continued to bear the challenges of covid and natural disasters which increased demand for their services to support their communities.
-During this period 46 percent of our scholarships were awarded to those in the social service and health areas.
+Our recipients are drawn from across the sector, including social services, health, education and research, environment and animal welfare, arts, culture and recreation, and international development.
+Leaders in the sector continued to rise to the challenges of COVID-19 and natural disasters, which increased demand for their services to support their communities.
+During this period, 46% of our scholarships were awarded to those in the social service and health areas.

 Supporting diversity in leadership

-One hundred and twenty-two scholarships were awarded to leaders with disability through scholarships facilitated with the Australian Institute of Company Directors and the Australian Network for Disability.
+Leaders with disability received 122 scholarships facilitated with the Australian Institute of Company Directors and the Australian Network on Disability.

 Scholar surveys

 Our surveys repeatedly confirm the impact of our scholars’ studies.
 Scholars score highly on their improvement in technical skills, job performance and confidence.
-Our research (2019 to 2022) shows that 85 percent of not-for-profit scholars would not have had the opportunity to study without a scholarship, yet 96 percent noted improved job performance.
+Our research (2019 to 2022) shows that 85% of not-for-profit scholars would not have had the opportunity to study without a scholarship, yet 92% noted improved job performance.

 Hear from our scholars